-D.C.
-Commission on the Arts & Humanities The Nora Roberts Foundation PNC Foundation Smithsonian Youth Access Grants Program DC Public Schools Philip L. Graham Fund Smithsonian Women's Committee Sommer Endowment
+The Nora Roberts Foundation

+Smithsonian Youth Access Grants Program

+DC Commission on the Arts and Humanities

+Smithsonian Women's Committee Sommer Endowment

 ABOUT THE SHOW

 This Discovery Theater original scores big in a musical play about sharing and taking turns, the importance of personal space, and the awesome power of teamwork.
 Five-year-olds Bobby and Casey are aspiring soccer stars and best friends- but they've ended up on separate teams!
 The Creative Tools for Teaching Ensemble reimagines Here We Go, Team! in two languages - fun and educational!